We're super excited to share more crafty DIY ideas with you.

 Bend the hat into whatever topsy, turvy, wonky shape you like and plonk the bottle topper onto your favorite green beer.

 I have absolutely no idea where it came from.
 None what so ever, but it fits.
 Talk about serendipity.
-It should be pretty easy to make just by bending some jewelry wire into a clover shape.
+It’s pretty easy to make too.
+Just bend some jewelry wire into a clover shape.

 P.S.
 If you’d like to make something similar or prefer to buy rather than DIY, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you